Heavy equipment hauling tips

 #2.
 Get your heavy equipment ready.

-Things like strapping down the load and securely securing it can be handled by a heavy-equipment transportation service.
+Things like strapping down the load and safely securing it can be handled by a heavy-equipment transportation service.
 However, it is not responsible for preparing the equipment for the relocation.
 This must be handled by the client to ensure that no equipment is harmed during the relocation.

 Specific instructions for prepping the equipment for shipping may be found in the owner’s handbook or service manual.
 Special measures, such as immobilizing the excavator arm or other moving elements, may be necessary.